 Be polite.
 Like everything else in life, people are more inclined to help us when we are polite and respectful.
 We want something the representative on the line can help us achieve.
 There is no reason to be rude, impatient, or snarky.

 Try to establish a rapport with the representative.
 Ask how their day is going.
 If they ask how you’re doing, respond with something pleasant or cheerful, instead of a one-worded answer.
 This helps set the tone for the conversation.

 If at first you don’t succeed, then dust yourself off and try again.
 As with any other phone call with a bank, remember to hang up and call again (HUCA) if you don't get the answer you want.
 Some representatives simply aren't as helpful or knowledgeable about their policies.

-A rejection letter for a new card application is not the end of the world.
-With these pointers, you’ll have a better chance of overturning a denial and receiving a fresh new card in the mail.
+A denial letter for a new card application is not the end of the world.
+With these pointers, you'll have a better chance of overturning a denial and receiving a fresh new card in the mail.
 Please share your data points in our Facebook group so we can learn from each other!